dendronhq/dendron-site/vault/dendron.topic.vaults.md

 ## Summary

 Your workspace is made up of one or more **vaults**.
-A dendron vault stores a collection of related notes.
+A Dendron vault stores a collection of related notes.
 If you're familiar with git, it's just like a code repo.
 By default, Dendron creates a _vaults_ folder when you first initialize a **workspace**.
 All your notes are stored on a per vault basis.

 ```
 .